TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-howtoquestions.md

 <properties
-	pageTitle="How to questions realted to performance issues in Azure SQL Database" description="How to questions realted to performance issues in Azure SQL Database" service="microsoft.sql"
+	pageTitle="How to questions related to performance issues in Azure SQL Database" description="How to questions related to performance issues in Azure SQL Database" service="microsoft.sql"
 	resource="servers"
 	authors="andikshi"